coolishbee/universal-sdk-unity/docs/en/README.md

 + iOS 10.0 or higher as the deployment target
 + Xcode 10 or higher

-On iOS, Universal SDK for Unity works as a wrapper for the Universal SDK for iOS Objc.
-You must use a manual to add the UniversalSDK.framework to your project on iOS.
+On iOS, Universal SDK for Unity works as a wrapper for the Universal SDK for iOS.
+You must manually add framework to your project on iOS.(“UniversalSDK.framework” is located in the “Plugins” folder)

 ## Installation on Android